karimra/gnmic/docs/user_guide/event_processors/event_trigger.md

 .name == "sub1" and .tags["source"] == "r1:57400"
 ```

-The trigger can be monitored over a configurable window of time (default 1 minute), during which only a certain number of occurrences (default 1) trigger the action.
+The trigger can be monitored over a configurable window of time (default 1 minute), during which only a certain number of occurrences (default 1) trigger the actions execution.

 Actions can be of two types: